Mold Addendum

 Seasonal Maintenance and Inspection Schedules

+Seasonal changes can create moisture problems through condensation, heating system issues, and weather-related leaks.
 Consequently, your addendum should establish seasonal inspection schedules.
-Furthermore, it should include maintenance requirements that address climate-specific risks.
-This ensures year-round mold prevention effectiveness.
+Furthermore, it should include maintenance requirements that address climate-specific risks to ensure year-round mold prevention effectiveness.

 Technology Solutions and Modern Prevention Methods